USEPA/EPA_HD_CTI_BCA/docs/source/3_methodology.rst

 at the run ID prompt.
 This will send outputs to a 'test' folder in the project folder.

 The tool first reads inputs and input files.
 The specific input files to use (i.e., their filenames) must be specified in the Input_Files.csv file in the "UserEntry.csv" column.
-The tool then calculates appropriate technology costs, operating costs and emission costs (if selected by the user).
-Once complete, these are brought together in a set of BCA (benefit-cost analysis) results with those results saved to a run folder within the outputs folder.
+The tool then calculates appropriate technology costs and operating costs.
+Once complete, these are brought together in a set of cost results with those results saved to a run folder within the outputs folder.

 Importantly, monetized values in the tool are treated as costs throughout.
 So a negative cost represents a savings.
 Also, for the most part,